-Luckily, Loudoun County is home to some of the finest wineries in the country.
-Here are three of our favorite wineries in Northern Virginia and why you should visit them.
+It’s shaping up to be a gorgeous weekend in the Washington, D.C. metro area.
+Luckily, Loudoun County is home to some of the finest wineries in the country, including three of our favorite wineries in Northern Virginia.

 Stone Tower Winery

 Stone Tower Winery is a picturesque destination for weddings, social events, or a laid back weekend with your family and friends.
 Mike and Kristi Huber chose to sow their vineyard into their roots on Hogback Mountain in Leesburg, Virginia with a very specific mission in mind: to produce world class wines, handcrafted from their estate vines.
 The choice of location on Hogback Mountain was very intentional because mountain vineyard sites have proven to be resilient to Northern Virginia’s high rainfall and humidity, leading Stone Tower to the creation of numerous award-winning wines.
 If you’re in the mood for a red, Stone Tower loyalists recommend the Estate Hogback Mountain; and for those looking for a white, try the Wild Boar Sauvignon Blanc.
 Our favorite is the Wild Boar Brute Rose Sparkling.